ezell38/Hello_CircuitPython/README.md

 ### Reflection

 One mistake I made was forgeting to import time into the code.
-When I thought I had finished my code I plugged it into the Metro board and the lights were flashing at wierd intervals.
+When I thought I had finished my code I plugged it into the Metro board and the lights were flashing at weird intervals.
 Then once I inserted time it flashed back and forth perfectly.

 ## CircuitPython_Servo